sebastian-sl/Basics/00 BASICS/readme.md

 ## Basics
-In this Basics we will discuss datatypes and some basic methods of every programming language.
-I won't go into detail about every datatype since that would be too much.
-I will leave out some of the easier datatypes (like int, float, booleans) aswell as not really frequently used ones (like bytes, sets - at least i barely use them).
+In this Basics section, i will showcase some of the more basic things like Classes, Datatypes and built-in methods.
+I won't go into detail about everything since that would be too much.
+For example i will leave out some easier datatypes (like int, float, bool) as well as not really frequently used datatypes (bytes, sets - at least i barely use them).